br3ndonland/udacity-google/es6/es6-1-syntax.md

 >
 > ⚠️ Upcoming `const` Warning ⚠️
 >
 > If you're following along by copy/pasting the code, then you've already declared the `produce` variable with the `const` keyword.
-The following code will try to redeclare *and- reassign the variable, so depending on how you're running the code, it might throw an error.
+The following code will try to redeclare \*and- reassign the variable, so depending on how you're running the code, it might throw an error.
 >
 > Remember that variables declared with `const` cannot be redeclared or reassigned in the same scope.
 >
 > ```javascript
-> const produce = [fruits, vegetables];
+> const produce = [fruits, vegetables]
-> console.log(produce);
+> console.log(produce)
 > ```
 >
 > Prints: